This is a blog about music, photography, history, and culture.

 14 July 1931

 Most of the vintage photographs and postcards in my collection are of musicians whose names are unknown.
-And the greater portion played in small town bands just like the South New Berlin Citizen's Band, made up of amateur musicians, again without names.
-So when I found the newspaper's key to all their names it didn't feel right to pass over this rare chance to write about a more personal side to their lives in South New Berlin.
+And the greater portion played in small town bands, just like the South New Berlin Citizen's Band, made up of amateur musicians whose names are usually unknown.
+So when I found the newspaper's key to all their names it didn't feel right to pass over a rare chance to write about a more personal side to their lives in the small town of South New Berlin.

 The Citizen's Band serves as an example of how music making was once an important focal point for small town communities in America.
 These were close-knit places where everyone knew everyone else's business.
 Knew their families, their history, their skills and quirks.
 In a small town like South New Berlin, people shared joy and sorrow.
 And they shared music.
 In this time before radio and recorded music, it was a culture that required active participants, either playing music or listening to it.
 It created a bond of shared experience that is sadly not so common anymore.